 - Try to move the battery back and forth to ensure that the battery is secure.
 Before you reconnect the cables, clean the terminals using the battery post brush tool.
 Next, connect the positive cable and fasten the terminal bolt.

 - Confirm that there are no warning lights, illuminated work, and electronic controls work.
-Turn on the radio to confirm that it works, and if not, re-enter the security code that should be included in the documentation that came with the car.
+Turn on the radio to confirm that it works; if not, re-enter the security code that should be included in the documentation with the car.

 - We recommend that you wear eye protection when replacing the battery on your Kia.

 - Replace the battery in your Kia with a replacement that has the same: size, ratings, and cranking amps.

 - Positive Battery Terminal Bolt: 10 Nm ( 7.4 lb-ft)